-• service-keystore
+service-keystore

-Specifies repository of security certificates plus corresponding private keys.
-The <a href="keystore\p service-truststore

-• p12 extension.
+specifies repository of security certificates plus corresponding private keys.
+The <keystore_path> is the path excluding the extension to the keystore that is generated.
+It can be an absolute path or a path relative to the current working directory.
+The key store is generated in PKCS12 format with the p12 extension.
 Ensure that the path is in an existing directory where your service expects the keystore.